FunnySkillz/Project_Fuchs/docs/design/theme-qa.md

 - [x] Home cards, badges, and action surfaces are readable in light/dark.
 - [x] Items filter states and row cards are readable in light/dark.
 - [x] Export filter states and totals cards are readable in light/dark.
+- [x] Export iOS year-picker card and controls are readable in light/dark.
-- [x] Settings appearance/security/backup cards are readable in light/dark.
+- [x] Settings index cards (appearance/language/tax/security/backup/legal) are readable in light/dark.
 - [x] Danger/destructive actions remain readable in both modes.

 ## Manual QA Checklist